selfire1/BibleGateway-to-Obsidian/README.md

 ### The first chapter of the book repeats

 ☑️ Use [version 1.4.3](https://github.com/jgclark/BibleGateway-to-Markdown/tree/d693e85bba94122a2f46bec3ff9487333bccfdbf) of jgclark's script instead of the newest version.

+### "Language not found: error
+Make sure to download the whole repository.
+See [issue 44](https://github.com/selfire1/BibleGateway-to-Obsidian/issues/44) for more information.

 ## Contributing